|Christine J. Lee, MD||University of California – Irvine School of Medicine, Department of Plastic Surgery, Orange, California;

 |Lower extremity leg||145 (11.6%)|

 When we investigated the relationship between anatomical site of injury (head, upper extremity, lower extremity, other) and type of intervention (no repair, emergency physician repair [EP], surgical specialist repair in ED, specialist repair in OR), we found that head and neck injuries were significantly more likely to require repair (P = <.0001).
 When stratifying injuries by different levels of repair (EP, surgical specialist in ED, and specialist repair in OR) there were statistically significant differences in the proportion of observed injuries across different anatomic sites.
 The largest difference in proportion was observed in head and neck injuries, which contributed to 41.2% of cases not requiring repair, and 86.2%, 69.6%, and 88.5% to cases requiring repair by EPs, surgical specialists in the ED, and repair performed by specialists in the OR, respectively.
 This association persisted even when “no repair” patients were removed from the dataset (P = 0.002).
-This data is presented in
+This data is presented in Table 3 and Figure 2.

 |Characteristic||No repair||Repair by EP||Repair by surgical specialist in ED||Repair by specialist in OR|